NYancer3/knowledge18-ccw0460/guidebook.md

             display_field: data.display_field
         };

-        // Copy options from the current widget instance to feed into ourr embedded widget for (var opt in options){
+        // Copy options from the current widget instance to feed into our embedded widget for (var opt in options){
             donutParms[opt] = options[opt];
         }